danbar/fglib/README.md

 ## Example

-Examples (like the following one) are located in `examples/` directory.
+Examples (like the following one) are located in the `examples/` directory.

 ```Python
 """A simple example of the sum-product algorithm